mariumsarah/TooTyred/README.txt

 1. go to tooTyred/settings.py and change the password in DATABASES to your mysql password
-2. go to mysql cmd and fill in the following commands
+2. go to sql and type this
-3. create database tootyred;(drop database tootyred; if you have one already)
-4. use tootyred;
-5. ALTER DATABASE tootyred CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
 6. source C:/Users/sarah/Desktop/tooTyred/tootyred.sql;(change it to your filepath, make sure its front slash)
 7. I created a superuser with username tootyredsuperuser and password tootyred so use it if you want to log in make sure you are able to log in